Grand Divisions of Tennessee: Symbolic representations

-In describing his design for the Tennessee state flag, which was adopted in 1905, LeRoy Reeves wrote, "The three stars are of pure white, representing the three grand divisions of the state."
+In describing his design for the Tennessee state flag, which was adopted in 1905, Le Roy Reeves wrote, "The three stars are of pure white, representing the three grand divisions of the state."
 He explained the placement of the stars inside a blue circle as symbolic of "three bound together in one—an indissoluble trinity."

 The state formerly featured the Grand Divisions in tourism promotions.
 In the 1960s, billboards at the state's borders greeted visitors with the words, "Welcome to the Three States of Tennessee".
 The slogan was abandoned during the governorship of Winfield Dunn (who was from Memphis, but as a Republican got his strongest vote from East Tennessee), due to concerns that it might encourage sectionalism.